Table 6.38 — EEs for EAs whose label begins with C

 MICROWAVE_STATION A station and <TOWER> in a microwave relay <SYSTEM>.
 The stations, usually spaced 30 to 40 kilometres apart, pick up, amplify, and pass on the signals sent over a microwave network.
 3

-MONITORING_STATION A station that checks the quality or content of an electronic audio or visual signal by means of a receiver; a monitoring station.
+MONITORING_STATION A station that checks the quality or content of an electronic audio or visual signal by means of a receiver; monitoring station.
 4

 MULTIPLE_PRESENT There are multiple distinct communication stations with varied functions or there is a single station supporting several types of communication; multiple present.
 5